mumudevx/design-patterns-via-csharp/README.md

 - Visitor pattern is used when an object structure contains many different types of objects, and you need to perform distinct operations on each type.
 - Visitor pattern is used when you want to add new behaviors to an existing class hierarchy without changing its code.

+## Thread Pool
+- Thread Pool pattern is a structural pattern that manages a pool of pre-initialized threads, which can be reused to perform multiple tasks, avoiding the overhead of creating and destroying threads repeatedly.
+- Thread Pool pattern is used when there are a large number of short-lived tasks that need to be executed efficiently.
+- Thread Pool pattern is used when the cost of creating and destroying threads is high, and thread reuse can improve performance.
+- Thread Pool pattern is used when you want to control and limit the number of concurrent threads to optimize resource utilization.